PE and School Sport Funding

 In our school this amounts to approximately £8,875.

-We have used the Sport Funding to purchase Everton Football Club which primarily gives us qualified sports coaches one day per week to work with both our pupils and staff to provide high quality PE sessions.
+We have used the Sport Funding to purchase coaching from Everton in the Community (EitC) which primarily gives us qualified sports coaches one day per week to work with both our pupils and staff to provide high quality PE sessions.
 Monitoring shows an improvement in the quality of delivery of PE lessons among all teaching staff since the funding began.
 The most recent monitoring saw all lessons being good or better.
 The funding has had a positive impact on the sporting experiences of our children in a number of ways perhaps most significantly by widening the participation element of sports competition for our children.
 We have entered lots of competitions and have given our children the experience of competing against children from other schools, whilst developing communication and team working skills.
 The funding has paid for transport to allow us to take part in these events across the city.

 At Broadgreen Primary we are committed to providing two hours of high quality PE per week for all our pupils including games, dance, gymnastics, swimming and other outdoor education activities.